Bearstorm/HA_Parking/README.md

 - Automatic logging of charging sessions
 - Daily usage report generation
 - Automation and notifications based on identification events
+- Visualization of charging data and Wallbox status in Home Assistant

 ### 📂 Installation:
-1. Using HACS in Home Assistant:
+1. **Using HACS in Home Assistant:**
-   - Navigate to HACS → Integrations → Custom repositories
+   - Navigate to *HACS* → *Integrations* → *Custom repositories*
-   - Enter the URL of this GitHub repository and select type "Integration"
+   - Enter the URL of this GitHub repository and select type *Integration*
-2. Install the "Fleet Charging Manager" integration and restart Home Assistant.
+2. **Install the "Fleet Charging Manager" integration and restart Home Assistant.**
+3. **After restarting Home Assistant, add the new integration:**
+   - Navigate to *Settings* → *Devices & Services* → *Add Integration*
+   - You will find *Fleet Charging Manager* listed there

 ### 🛠️ Usage:
-- Adding vehicles:
+- **Adding vehicles:**
 ```yaml
 service: fleet_charging.add_vehicle
 data: